vinvapp/vinvapp/README.md

 ## I'm a Student, Friend, Partner, Tech-enthusiast, Wanna-be-entrepreneur

 - Interested in all tech and keen to learn
-- Looking forward to collaborate with
+- Looking forward to collaborate!
 - 2022 Goals: be more actively coding
-- Love sailing and Volleyball
+- Hobbies: Love sailing and Volleyball
 - Just got a Wing-foil board, hit me up if you have a foil recommendation

 ### Connect with me: